-Per the NC State Education Assistance Authority’s Return of Funds Policy for Withdrawing Students, any student who withdraws, officially (withdrawals-W) or unofficially (all F, I, or R grades or combination of F & W), is subject to the repayment of State grant funds issued.
-Under this policy, the State grant repayment will be 50% of the student’s original grant amount if they failed to complete the entire semester.
+Per the NC State Education Assistance Authority’s Return of Funds Policy for Withdrawing Students, any student who withdraws, officially (withdrawals-W or W#) or unofficially (all F, I, or R grades or combination of F & W), is subject to the repayment of State grant funds issued.
+Under this policy, the State grant repayment will be calculated based on percentage of the semester completed.

 Any student withdrawing or anticipating a withdrawal should consult with the Financial Aid Office for information on any charges that are to be refunded or repaid.